cypress-io/cypress-documentation/source/guides/core-concepts/conditional-testing.md

 ### Use the server:

-Alternatively, if your server saves the campaign with a session, you could just ask your server to tell you which campaign you are on.
+Alternatively, if your server saves the campaign with a session, you could ask your server to tell you which campaign you are on.

 ```js
 // this sends us the session cookies